YYChen01988/Employee_Tracking_Spring_Lab/README.md

 Brief
 In this lab please use what you've already learned about Spring to create an entirely new Spring application that allows you to get the details of an employee.

-Start from scratch using the Spring Boot Initializr.
+Start from scratch using the Spring Boot Initializr (https://start.spring.io/).

 ### MVP
 Create a Spring Boot application for recording employee data that has: